r3eckon/BNG-BeamLegalRacing/README.md

 Modders should back up the userfolder before installing.

 ## Update Instructions
-**BEFORE UPDATING**:  Back up your userfolder/beamLR folder to save your career
+**BEFORE UPDATING**:  Back up the userfolder/beamLR folder to archive your career
 * Download the latest zip file from the **Releases** folder.
 * Use the BeamLR options menu to back up your career.
 * Extract updated mod zip contents to the userfolder.